canonical/ubuntu-frame/REFERENCE.md

 ### The `config` snap configuration option

-This provides a way to modify the kiosk configuration file.
+This provides a way to modify the Frame configuration file.
 Every time the option is set the provided config is merged with the default config and written to the file.
 The default file looks like this:

 ```bash
 $ cat /var/snap/ubuntu-frame/current/frame.config